jamesdinht/timesheet-automation/README.md

 Setup [protractor](http://www.protractortest.org/#/) on your machine by following the instructions on their website

-- `npm install -g protractor`
-- `webdriver-manager update`

 Run the script
 - Navigate to the directory
     - `cd timesheet-automation`
 - Start the selenium server
     - `webdriver-manager start`
-- Run the script (don't forget to set your username and password)
+- Run the script in a separate window (don't forget to set your username and password)
     - `protractor conf.js --params.login.email=test@example.com -- params.login.password='password'`
 - Alternatively, change the `params.email` and `params.password` in `conf.js` to use your email and password and run:
     - `protractor conf.js`